 Community management, collaboration, leaderful or distributed leadership, change management, Generation Y, digital tools adoption….
 All our top modern issues are interconnected.
 Facing us, the organization of tomorrow is not a pile of teams or projects.
 It is a community.
 The community management, which is the focus of my book is actually part of a long transformational process that any organisation must undertake in our increasingly complex world.

-On this blog, I am going to share the keys to transform an organisation into a community.
-I hope you will enjoy this series of posts and I am looking forward to reading your thoughts on the various topics I will present.
+On this blog, I am going to share two keys to transform an organisation into a community.
+I hope you will enjoy these new posts and I am looking forward to reading your thoughts as well!

 Key n°1 – From Leadership to Leaderful